KDworakowski/3app/README.md

 **IMPORTANT: Location of the homebrew may be different on your device, you can also try /usr/local/Cellar/rabbitmq/(version)/sbin/**

 Then simply run `rabbitmq-server`, default username and passwords are guest

+## Redis Installation
+You can install it using any package manager like apt or brew on macOS.
+Then simply run `rabbitmq-server`
+## ERRORS
+In case of any errors, plase make sure you have the correct version of the packages listed in `requirements.txt`.
+Since pika has changed their arguments u can expect errors on older versions.